rant-lang/rant/README.md

-**Rant** is a high-level language for **procedural templating**, providing a powerful toolset for easily creating code templates, dynamic game dialogue, stories, name generators, test data, and much more.
+**Rant** is a high-level language for **procedural templating**, providing a diverse and powerful toolset for easily creating dynamic code templates, game dialogue, stories, name generators, test data, and much more.

 ***